Aokoski/EmployeeTracker/README.md

 Employee Management System
 Description and Usage
-The Employee Management System can be used to view, create, and update employees within the system to ensure all critical employee information stays up-to-date.
-The user can choose from multiple menu options (outlined below) to select the action they would like to perform within the application.

-View All Employees - All employee information, including first name, last name, manager id, title, salary, and departmemt will display for each employee in the system
-View Employees by Department - All employee information will display for the employees included in the department selected by the user
-View Employees by Role - All employee information will disply for the employees included in the role selected by the user Add Employee - Allows the user to add a new employee to the Employee Management System Update Employee's Role - Allows the user to update the role of an existing employee Quit - Allows the user to exit the application
+Employee Management System with CRUD capabilities using mySQL and command-line application (minus the D for Delete).
+Currently can view all employees( name, manager id, title, salary and dept), or view employees by Department or Role selected by user via command-line app.
+Can also add a new employee to the system.
+Ran into trouble with updating existing employee role, however my tutor was able to help me resolve the error I encountered by creating a questions array and passing that through the prompt function.

 Technology
 MySQL